Category: Economic statistics

 definitions:

 3.5.
 Statistical unit:PPPs are calculated for each of the participant countries in European comparison program, for EU as a whole, and for the euro area.
+There is no regional breakdown.

 3.6.
 Statistical population:The expenditure side of national accounts, as defined in ESA 2010, defines the statistical population.